 Ezekiel 33:21-22

-21 In the twelfth year of our captivity, in the tenth month, in the fifth day of the month, one who had escaped out of Jerusalem came to me, saying, “The city has been defeated!”
+21 In the twelfth year of our exile, on the fifth day of the tenth month, a fugitive from Jerusalem came to me and reported, “The city has been taken!”

-22 Now Yahweh’s hand had been on me in the evening, before he who had escaped came; and he had opened my mouth, until he came to me in the morning; and my mouth was opened, and I was no longer mute.
+22 Now the evening before the fugitive arrived, the hand of the LORD was upon me, and He opened my mouth before the man came to me in the morning.
+So my mouth was opened and I was no longer mute.

 Ezekiel 33:21-22 records the long-awaited report, ‘The city has fallen,’ and shows that the LORD had already placed His hand upon Ezekiel and opened his mouth before the messenger arrived, turning Jerusalem’s devastation into the vindication of God’s word and the beginning of a new phase of prophetic speech.